 Adenomyosis is a benign uterine disease in which endometrial tissues (glands and stroma) are found within the myometrium (wall of the uterus).
 It has been described as endometriosis interna.
 In a normal menstrual cycle, the endometrial tissue will grow, becomes thicken, and then shed, resulting in the expected cyclical or monthly menstrual bleeding.
 If this happens in the uterine wall (myometrium), the resulting bleeding in the wall will cause pain and in the long term, the uterine wall will progressive thicken, thus produces a diffusely enlarged uterus.

 The cause of such growth in the uterine wall is not known.
 It may be related to repeated childbirths, pelvic endometriosis, increasing age, and late childbirth.
-There is increased association of pelvic endometriosis and adenomyosis in about 30% of cases.
-Other diagnosis commonly found in women with adenomyosis include fibroids and endometrial polyps.
+There is an increased association of pelvic endometriosis and adenomyosis in about 30% of cases.
+Other diagnoses commonly found in women with adenomyosis include fibroids and endometrial polyps.

 The exact incidence of the disease is unknown.
 It is generally estimated that 20% of women have adenomyosis.
 It is likely to be higher, due to the fact that many women are now delaying childbirth till a much later age.